WhatAShot/Electrocardio-Panorama/README.md

 # The code to synthesize Electrocardio Panorama

-This project contains the code and datasets about the paper *Electrocardio Panorama: Synthesizing New ECG views with Self-supervision*.
+This repository contains the code and datasets for our IJCAI 2021 paper *Electrocardio Panorama: Synthesizing New ECG views with Self-supervision*.

 We propose a new concept called **Electrocardio Panorama**, which allows doctors to observe the ECG signals from any viewpoints and only requires one or few ECG views as input.